Behavioral Finance in the Age of Digital Distractions: Understanding How Cognitive Biases and Technology Influence Personal Financial Decisions

 10: Practical Tools to Overcome Cognitive Biases

-• Budgeting Apps That Alert, Not Addict
+• Budgeting Apps That Alert, Not person with substance abuse disorder

 • AI-Powered Spending Advisors